Janhavi99936/Janhavi_Naik-A1-CT-23070266/README.md

-Name: Janhavi Naik
+Name: Janhavi Naik,

-Roll No: 07
+Roll No: 07,

-Batch:A1
+Batch:A1,

-Branch:Computer Technology
+Branch:Computer Technology,

 Registration no:23070266